OfirGavish/MSCloudNinjaUserManagementTool/README.md

 ## Usage

-1. **Authentication**
+### Authentication
 - Launch the application
 - Click on the authentication button to sign in with your Microsoft 365 administrator account
 - Grant the necessary permissions when prompted

+### User Offboarding
-2. **User Selection**
+1. **User Selection**
    - Use the search box to find specific users
    - Select one or multiple users from the grid
    - Users can be sorted by clicking on column headers

-3. **Action Selection**
+2. **Action Selection**
-   - Choose the desired offboarding actions using the checkboxes:
+   - Choose the desired offboarding actions using the checkboxes
-     - Disable User Account
-     - Remove from GAL
-     - Remove from Groups
-     - Remove Licenses
-     - Update Manager
-     - Revoke Sign-in
+   - System automatically detects if users are synced from on-premises
+   - Displays appropriate messages for required Active Directory actions

-4. **Execution**
+3. **Execution**
    - Click the "Execute" button to start the offboarding process
    - Monitor progress through the progress bar
    - View status updates in real-time
    - Check the logs for detailed operation information

+### User Onboarding
+1. **User Details**
+   - Fill in the required user information
+   - System validates input in real-time
+   - Set usage location for proper license assignment

+2. **License Assignment**
+   - View available licenses with friendly names
+   - See license availability (e.g., "45 available of 100 total")
+   - Color-coded display for license availability
+   - Tooltips show detailed license information
+   - Unavailable licenses are automatically disabled
+   - Search licenses by name or SKU

+3. **Group Assignment**
+   - Search and select groups (all types supported)
+   - Assign manager
+   - Set additional email properties
+   - Configure usage location

+4. **Password Management**
+   - Secure temporary password generation
+   - Automatic clipboard copy for easy sharing
+   - Force password change on first login
+   - Clear success messages with credential information

 ## Logging